 We’re still pulling 18,000 gallons from the city main for potable indoor uses and the occasional car wash, so I’m not calling the game won just yet, and for many of us, this would be a great stopping point.
 Extrapolated over the whole city, the low-res joyride has cut water imports and bills by three quarters with no loss of quality of life, a good part of the difference made with hard and soft rainwater harvesting in tandem.
 Even if in real life we got only a third of that result, we might still win the consolation prize – whitewater rafting for everyone down the Colorado River like in days of old.

-And for those of you who might want to finish the job and take the score down to zero, I say Power to the Makers! and the answers are out there.
+And for those of you who really want to finish the job and take the score down to zero, I say start with the Rainwater Harvesting Construction Guide, Power to the Makers! and don’t stop there.
+The answers are out there.
 Clay cisterns were such the rage in Biblical Jerusalem that they were a favorite metaphor in parables and Jeremiah even did a jail sentence in one.
 Here too is a pic of the adobe Earthship that shared our space at Grassroots United in Haiti.
 The entire roof is a rainwater harvesting system and the water harvested gets used for 3-5 purposes before leaving the surrounding grounds.

 Vertecology 2.0 you might say!
 Or 1.9999, as the site is now live running WordPress.org as visioned more than a year ago… and the real work begins to make this site and Vertecology itself a wider and more robust resource.
 Thank you all for your patience!